polterguy/system42/README.md

 and another file called "startup.hl" - And your app should be ready for use.

-The "startup.hl" file is evaluated when the server is started, and used for initializing your app, by creating supporting Active Events, and so on.
-The "launch.hl" file, is expected to "launch" your app, whatever that means for your specific app.
+The "startup.hl" file is evaluated when the server is started, and used for initializing your app, by creating supporting Active Events, etc. The "launch.hl" file, is expected to "launch" your app, whatever that means for your specific app.
 If your app has a "startup.hl" file, you'd probably want to evaluate this file after the x-copy operation.